This morning’s top pick is CrowdStrike Holdings Inc. (NASDAQ:CRWD)

 Sponsored

-It is also essential to consider CRWD stock ratios like the price-to-sales ratio, which is 12.99 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 42.56.
-CRWD’s price to book ratio for the most recent quarter was 20.14, resulting in an 10.72 price to cash per share for the period.
+Additionally, it is important to take into account CRWD stock ratios, including its price-to-sales ratio, which is 13.83 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 45.33.
+CRWD’s price to book ratio for the most recent quarter was 21.53, resulting in an 11.41 price to cash per share for the period.

 How does CrowdStrike Holdings Inc. (CRWD) stock rate among analysts?
 Buy, sell, or hold?